How to Create a Journey Map

 4. Decide if you are going to map the AS-IS or TO-BE

 You should also decide on whether your customer journey map should visualise the AS-IS-state (i e the current state) or the TO-BE-state (the desired future scenario).
 However you decide, it might be good to know that in Custellence, you can have both the AS-IS and the TO-BE-scenatior in one map.
-(We’ll get to that below).
+Read more on how to do this in How to use the map

 Tip!
 Create the AS-IS and then add the future states/scenarios in your map.
 This way you don’t have to toggle between any AS-IS and TO-BE maps during the development.
 Also, TO-BE maps tend to build too high expectations, which are hard to reach within normal team efforts and budgets.